-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 The above example was a simplistic way of showing you how

 ReactDOM.render() works.
-Generally, we encapsulate all project logic within React components, which are then passed via the
+Generally, we encapsulate all project logic within React components, which are then passed to the

 ReactDOM.render function.